ironclad logo

 A&M Records, Inc. v.
 Napster, Inc.

 The case of A&M Records, Inc. v.
-Napster, Inc. was the first major case to address the issue of copyright law as it relates to peer-to-peer (P2P) file sharing—and it changed the face of sharing music as we know it in the process.
+Napster, Inc. was the first major case to address the issue of copyright law as it relates to peer-to-peer (P2P) file sharing—and it fundamentally changed how music was shared online.
 Napster, a peer-to-peer music-sharing platform, was started in 1999 to allow users to access and download digital MP3s from other users’ machines.

 Unlike other music-sharing platforms, however, Napster’s central server was built to index its users’ music files and created a list of music that was available for download for free on the platform, removing the need for music fans to purchase MP3s of the music offered on the Napster platform.
 This led A&M Records to sue Napster for copyright infringement related to its role in distributing copyrighted works.